Bubseatbubs/UHCPlus/README.md

 ## To install:
 1. Download the Zip.
 2. Open the Zip file "UHCPlus-main" and extract the contents (another folder called UHCPlus-main).
 3. Put the contents of UHCPlus-main (the folder) into a Minecraft datapack folder.
+(Compatible with Paper servers.)